• Skip to primary navigation

 Instructions

-• Gently add the crabmeat into the bowl and fold until every piece is evenly coated with the wet mixture.
-Add in the breadcrumbs and parsley, and mix gently.
+2. Add the lump crab meat into the bowl and gently fold it in until every piece is evenly coated with the mixture.
+Add in the panko breadcrumbs and parsley and mix gently.
+Cover the bowl with plastic wrap and refrigerate the crab cake mixture for 30 minutes.

-• Cover the bowl with plastic wrap and refrigerate the mixture for 30 minutes.
-This hydrates the breadcrumbs and helps the crab cakes stay together once they are ready to be baked.
+Refrigerating the crab cake mixture, hydrates the breadcrumbs and helps the crab cakes stay together once they are ready to be baked.

 • Category: appetizers, seafood